Corey Haim: Funeral and aftermath

 A private Jewish funeral ceremony for Haim took place on March 16, 2010, at Steeles Memorial Chapel in Thornhill, Ontario.
 Both of Haim's parents attended, along with 200 friends and family.
 A dozen fans waited outside.
-In an open letter written to Haim on that day, Corey Feldman stated his wish to stay away from the funeral to minimize publicity for the family; he said, "I always feared this day would come".
+Corey Feldman did not attend the funeral, initially stating that he wished to minimize publicity for the family.
+However, in October 2024, Feldman claimed that he did not attend the funeral of Haim--who he described as his "best friend"--because financial difficulties made him unable to purchase a plane ticket.
+Feldman said that he "hoped his friend would be remembered 'as a beautiful, funny, enigmatic character who brought nothing but life and lights and entertainment and art to all of our lives'".

-Haim died with very little money, and his mother initially announced that the cost of his funeral would be covered by public funds provided by the city of Toronto as is customary in destitute cases.
-However, city officials stated that no paperwork had been submitted by the family, who entreated fans to help provide for the burial in an online appeal for funds.
+Haim had very little money at the time of his death.
+His mother announced that the cost of his funeral would be covered by public funds provided by the city of Toronto as is customary in destitute cases.
+However, city officials stated that no paperwork had been submitted by the family, who entreated fans to help provide for the burial in an online appeal.
 A $20,000 contribution was made by a memorabilia site to which Haim had sold items over the years, but the company later put a stop payment on the check after it emerged that the funeral home had stepped in to cover the costs from the outset.
 Haim's personal effects were put up for auction on eBay by a cast member from A Time to Live, whose listings claimed that the family had asked him to sell the items as they needed money for burial expenses.

 Haim's body was buried at Pardes Shalom Cemetery in the Maple neighborhood of Vaughan, in the York Region of Ontario, Canada.

-Posthumous

 Haim was omitted from the "In Memoriam" tribute montage at both the 17th Screen Actors Guild Awards and the 83rd Academy Awards in the year following his death.
 Perceived by the press as a "snub", Haim's omission from the Oscars received widespread media coverage.
-Corey Feldman said the snub showed that the Academy of Motion Picture Arts and Sciences doesn't "have a handle on who the public adores."
+Corey Feldman said the snub showed that the Academy of Motion Picture Arts and Sciences does not "have a handle on who the public adores."

 Haim was the subject of a TV program, Autopsy: The Last Hours of Corey Haim, which premiered on November 23, 2016, on the Reelz channel.